GenericMappingTools/GMT.jl/docs/src/bar3.md

    on input; these must be monotonically increasing up the column) or *Nbands=n* (and expect *n* of dz increments that must be summed to yield actual *z* values).
 The multi-band column symbol requires a *fill=cmap* (*i.e.* the use of a colormap) and will use the band number (0, 1, nbands-1) to assign the band color.
-The way to use these options is also as separate keyword, or as an extra member of the *bar* tuple.
+The way to use these options is also as a separate keyword, or as an extra member of the *bar* tuple.
      - *nbands=n* or *Nbands=n*
    or
      - *bar=(width=xx,unit=xx,base=xx,height=xx,nbands=xx)*  (or *Nbands=xx* for last element)